 Unfortunately, there are many dangerous and malicious Android VPN apps that have been flagged by researchers.
-Even popular Android VPNs, such as Betternet and Hotspot Shield VPN, have been called out for privacy-abusing practices.
-With this being the case, how do you find the best VPN for Android to keep your data safe and secure?
+In our testing and research, we have also documented privacy problems with popular Android VPNs, such as Betternet and Hotspot Shield VPN.
+Furthermore, recent news also highlights VPN apps in the Google Play Store that distributed financial malware.
+So how do you find the best VPN for Android to keep your data safe and secure?

 To answer this question, we tested the most popular VPNs for Android and ranked the top performers.
 This guide takes a deep dive into the world of Android VPNs to answer all of your questions.
 Here’s what we’ll cover: